 Yes!
-Ultimate Rewards associated with a Sapphire Reserve has the same transferability as those earned with the Sapphire Preferred or the Ink Preferred, but when booking travel directly through the Ultimate Rewards Travel Portal, you'll net an increased value of each point.
-With the Sapphire Preferred and Ink Preferred you'll get 1.25 cents/point, however with the Sapphire Reserve, you'll receive 1.5 cents/point when booking directly through the Travel Portal.
+Ultimate Rewards associated with a Sapphire Reserve offer the same transferability as those earned with the Sapphire Preferred or the Ink Preferred, but when booking travel directly through the Ultimate Rewards Travel Portal, you'll net an increased value of each point.
+With the Sapphire Preferred and Ink Preferred you'll get 1.25¢ per point.
+However, with the Sapphire Reserve, you'll receive 1.5¢ per point when booking directly through the Travel Portal.
 Note: When leveraging travel partners by transferring Ultimate Rewards to programs such as United or Hyatt, points transfer at a 1:1 ratio in 1,000-point increments.

 How Does the $300 Travel Credit Work?

 Use your card, and wait for a statement credit.
 It is that easy.
 You simply pay for qualified travel expense, such as a plane ticket, using your Sapphire Reserve, and you'll receive a statement credit of up to $300 per cardmember year.
 The plane ticket doesn't even need to be for you!
 Authorized users do not receive their own $300 credit; all users on the same card account share the $300 credit.

 What Sort of Lounge Access Do I Get?